JasonN3/openvox_modules/domain_join/AD_Setup.md

   `*DOMAIN*` is your domain's short name (optional)

 ### Access to all machines
 - Create two groups for global machine access.
-One of the groups will be for `SSH` access (Referred to as `Global_SSH_Access` for the rest of the doc) to all machines and the other will be for `SUDO` access (Referred to as `Global_SSH_Access` for the rest of the doc) to all machines
+  One of the groups will be for `SSH` access (Referred to as `Global_SSH_Access` for the rest of the doc) to all machines.
+  The other will be for `SUDO` access (Referred to as `Global_SSH_Access` for the rest of the doc) to all machines.

   Example:
   ```
   *DOMAIN* Linux ssh access